 After conducting the interview and determining physical activities that are interesting and appropriate for your client, a physical activity prescription can be created.
-Aim to have your client at least meet the SCI physical activity guidelines (fitness benefits: 2 x 20 minutes of moderate to vigorous physical activity/wk AND strength training 2x/wk, cardiometabolic health benefits: 3 x 30 minutes of moderate to vigorous physical activity/wk).
+Aim to have your client at least meet the SCI physical activity guidelines (two x 20 minutes of moderate to vigorous physical activity per week AND strength training two times per week).
 However, not every client will be ready to meet the guidelines.
 Tailor the exercise goal to your client to ensure it's attainable.
 There's no blanket strategy for designing an exercise prescription; your approach may be different for each client.
 See the following resources for more help: